cainhill/cainhill.github.io/index.md

 **I help leaders adopt the latest workforce platforms into their organisations,** with a skillset that bridges strategy and execution.

-With 10+ years' experience delivering global HRIS projects, I work across HR domains such as compensation, benefits, security, reporting, data, and role design to embed real improvements.
+With 10+ years' experience delivering global HRIS projects, I work across HR domains such as compensation, benefits, security, reporting, data, and role design to help teams make technology and process improvements.

-If you'd like to connect, please [send me a message here](https://www.linkedin.com/in/cainhill/).
+If you'd like to connect, please [send me a message here](https://www.linkedin.com/in/cainhill/) or find out more about my experience on my [about](/about) page.

 <br />